-Additionally, these healthy pancakes without banana are keto-friendly.
+Additionally, these healthy pancakes without bananas are keto-friendly.
 They don’t use any high-carb fruits, only low-carb flour, and no added sugar.
 Below are all the ingredients you need to make them.

 Almond flour – make sure you use blanched almond flour and not almond meal.
 Almond meal has a coarser texture and the paleo pancakes will lose their fluffy texture with almond meal

 Unsweetened almond milk – Any low-carb milk will work in this recipe, so if you can’t find almond milk, feel free to adapt with any milk you like.